hakyimlab/MetaXcan/README.md

 ## S-PrediXcan

 S-PrediXcan is an extension of [PrediXcan](https://github.com/hakyimlab/PrediXcan), that infers PrediXcan's results using only summary statistics.
 It is a component of MetaXcan.
-A manuscript desribing S-PrediXcan and the MetaXcan framework with an application can be found [here](http://www.biorxiv.org/content/early/2017/05/21/045260).
+A manuscript describing S-PrediXcan and the MetaXcan framework with an application can be found [here](http://www.biorxiv.org/content/early/2017/05/21/045260).

 ## Application to over a 100 complex traits